Let’s dive into both cards and see what they have to offer…

 While a close call (especially if you tend to use your rewards for travel), I would give the overall edge to the Scotiabank Momentum Visa Infinite, due to the higher earn rates and higher acceptance.

-However, if you’re able to quality for its high income requirement, the Amex card will be your better choice.
+However, if you don’t meet the income requirements, the Amex card will be your better choice.

 American Express SimplyCash Card